Aliases for CD4 Gene

 Previous GeneCards Identifiers for CD4 Gene

-This gene encodes a membrane glycoprotein of T lymphocytes that interacts with major histocompatibility complex class II antigenes and is also a receptor for the human immunodeficiency virus.
-This gene is expressed not only in T lymphocytes, but also in B cells, macrophages, and granulocytes.
-It is also expressed in specific regions of the brain.
+This gene encodes the CD4 membrane glycoprotein of T lymphocytes.
+The CD4 antigen acts as a coreceptor with the T-cell receptor on the T lymphocyte to recognize antigens displayed by an antigen presenting cell in the context of class II MHC molecules.
+The CD4 antigen is also a primary receptor for entry of the human immunodeficiency virus through interactions with the HIV Env gp120 subunit.
+This gene is expressed not only in T lymphocytes, but also in B cells, macrophages, granulocytes, as well as in various regions of the brain.
 The protein functions to initiate or augment the early phase of T-cell activation, and may function as an important mediator of indirect neuronal damage in infectious and immune-mediated diseases of the central nervous system.
-Multiple alternatively spliced transcript variants encoding different isoforms have been identified in this gene. [provided by RefSeq, Aug 2010]
+Multiple alternatively spliced transcript variants encoding different isoforms have been identified in this gene. [provided by RefSeq, May 2020]

 GeneCards Summary for CD4 Gene

 CD4 (CD4 Molecule) is a Protein Coding gene.
-Diseases associated with CD4 include okt4 epitope deficiency and acquired immunodeficiency syndrome.
-Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+Diseases associated with CD4 include Okt4 Epitope Deficiency and Immunodeficiency 79.
+Among its related pathways are Notch-mediated HES/HEY network and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.